cumet04/atcoder-gli/README.md

 Create new directory for CONTEST_ID and setup directories/files.
 Fetch contest info from AtCoder website and download sample test cases for tasks.

+Usage:
+  acg new CONTEST_ID [flags]

+Examples:
-For instance, create directory tree is: abc100/
+  For instance, created directory tree is: abc100/
   - .contest.json
   + a/
-  - main.go // if skeleton_file is set in config
+    - main.go // if template is set in config
     + samples/
       - sample_1.in
       - sample_1.out
       - sample_2.in
       - sample_2.out
   + b/ ...
   + c/ ...
   ...

-Usage:
-  acg new CONTEST_ID [flags]

 Flags:
   -h, --help   help for new

 Global Flags:
-      --language string        language id used as submit code's language --sample_dir string      directory name where sample in/out files are stored in (default "samples") --skeleton_file string   skeleton file name that is copied to task directory in 'acg new'
+      --command string      command template that runs in 'acg test' (default "./{{.ScriptFile}}") --language string     language id used as submit code's language --sample_dir string   directory name where sample in/out files are stored in (default "tests") --template string     template file name that is copied to task directory in 'acg new'
 ```

 #### config